TUM-I5/MolSim/README.md

 3. The generated files can be found at ~/build/outputXXX where **XXX** is the output type, e.g. VTK or XYZ
 4. **Warning** the contents of the output folders will be overwritten in every run of the simulation!

+## Logging:
+For logging we use spdlog.
+The logs are written to files which can be found in the **/logs** folder.
+The logs are separated into logic and memory logs.
+Logic logs are used to log events in the program flow.
+Within the logic logs, there is the distinction between input, output and simulation.
+Memory logs on the other hand document the construction and destruction of objects and therefore help to prevent memory leaks.

 ## Structure:
 ```
 .